 By the early 1200s, Japanese had undergone substantial change already.
 But more was yet to come.

 The Kamakura and Muromachi periods both occurred during this time.
 And the Japanese language is also broken into segments accordingly.
-Sounds began to merge, creating more of what we know today.
+Sounds began to merge, creating more of the respectful language that is widely spoken today.
+This was also the time when Japanese began to take some influence from modern European languages.

 This includes streamlining sounds like je and ye to be consistent, as well as introducing conjugations.
 The -te form appears here for the first time, creating conjugations like nonde instead of nomide.
 So you have late middle Japanese to blame for your need to learn -te form verbs!

 Perhaps most interesting in this time period is the influence of outside languages.
-While Chinese had always been an ever present force in the development of the Japanese language, Franciscan and Jesuit missionaries had now begun to make their way into the country as well, bringing their own languages with them.
+While Chinese influence had always been an ever-present force in the development of the Japanese language, Franciscan and Jesuit missionaries had now begun to make their way into the country as well, bringing their own languages with them.

-This resulted in the first instances of Japanese accepting loan words.
-Portuguese was a common early influence, contributing words such as pan for bread and tabako for tobacco (or, nowadays, cigarettes).
+This resulted in the first instances of Japanese accepting foreign loanwords from Greek or latin roots.
+Portuguese was a common early influence, contributing latin derived words such as pan for bread and tabako for tobacco (or, nowadays, cigarettes).

 The many katakana words that you use as part of your everyday life got their foot in the door during the Kamakura and Muromachi periods of Japanese language development.